Ron Dennis: The 2000s

 In 2000 Dennis was made a Commander of the Most Excellent Order of the British Empire.

 In 2001 Jaguar boss Bobby Rahal attempted to lure Newey from McLaren.
 Details of how Dennis convinced Newey to stay have remained vague but rumours in the specialist motor racing press suggested a deal allowing the designer to work on racing yachts.
 In the same year, team leader Mika Häkkinen announced that he was to leave the sport.
 As a result, Dennis signed Kimi Räikkönen.

-In 2005 McLaren remained at the top of the sport following a poor year in 2004.
+In 2005 McLaren returned to the top of the sport following a poor year in 2004.
 Despite producing their strongest performance for several years and winning more grands prix than any of their rivals, McLaren were narrowly beaten in both championships by the Renault F1 team.
 A further blow was the announcement that Adrian Newey was to join Red Bull Racing from the start of 2006.
 In December 2005, McLaren announced a title sponsorship deal with Vodafone estimated to be worth £500 million and the signing of World Champion Fernando Alonso, both to begin in 2007.
 In the interim, McLaren had a difficult 2006 season, failing to win a race for the first time since the 1996 season.
 Halfway through the 2006 season, McLaren gave up on perfecting their current car and the team focused on the 2007 MP4-22 car.

 The start of the 2007 season saw McLaren a strong challenger for the world championships, with both Fernando Alonso and Lewis Hamilton in contention for the drivers' championship.
 However, throughout the season the team suffered from the in-fighting between Alonso and Hamilton; Dennis always advocated treating his two drivers equally, however after the Chinese Grand Prix, he said "We weren't racing Kimi, we were basically racing Fernando."
 The Times said his comments "made a nonsense of his claims to be treating his drivers equitably in the World Championship run-in" but the team's insistence on parity until the very final race in Brazil underlined Dennis's core philosophy even if it ultimately lost the team the world championship.
 The season was also notable for the 2007 Formula One espionage controversy, where the team was judged to have been complicit in the theft and use of Ferrari intellectual property, fined a record $100 million by the FIA, and stripped of all constructor championship points for the season.